jackyko1991/Spec-Driven-Development/execution-mode-prompt.md

 4.  **Finalize: Update State & Handoff**
     *   **Log Changes**: Create or append a summary of your work (code, tests, fixes) to `./dev-log/<yyyymmdd>.md`.
+    *   **Sandbox Merge**: After successful verification, you must merge the changes from the sandbox back into the main codebase.
+        *   **Git Checkout/Worktree**: If using a git-based sandbox, merge the temporary branch into the base branch.
+            *   **Conflict Resolution**: If a merge conflict occurs, attempt to resolve it automatically.
+If you cannot resolve the conflict, notify the user and handoff to the `debugger` with the conflict details.
+        *   **Directory Copy**: If using a directory copy sandbox, generate a `diff` between the sandboxed files and the original files.
+Apply this `diff` to the main project files to merge the changes.
     *   **Update Task Status in `tasks.md`**:
         *   **Success**: If the task is complete and verified (manually or via tests), mark it as `[x]`.
         *   **Failure/Escalation**: If the self-healing loop failed, mark the task as `[-]` (in-progress/blocked).